stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 ## Actually testing

 I ran most of the general code examples through the whole loop. **The results weren't great**.
 ChatGPT:
-* was able to fix compiler errors
+* ✅ was able to fix compiler errors
-* seemed to understand the ASM diffs and was able to identify issues
+* ✅ seemed to understand the ASM diffs and was able to identify issues
-* was able to generate C code that logically was pretty similar or identical to the ASM
+* ✅ was able to generate C code that logically was pretty similar or identical to the ASM
-* was **not able** to substantially improve the match score.
+* ❌ was not able to substantially improve the match score.

 I tried this on a bunch of different code examples.
 Here's a graph of one of the longer runs:

 ![decomp-graph](/images/decomp-graph.png "This doesn't include the compiler error fix passes.
 The score generally doesn't improve and kind of fluctuates about its starting point.")

-I was able to reproduce this on many different code examples & runs.
+I was able to reproduce a lack of improvement on many different code examples & runs.
 20 passes was around where I started running out of context window as the `asm-differ` output was pretty long.

 So at this point I decided that the hypothesis was false for the out-of-box model.
+But we're not done!

 # Fine tuning

 I didn't really go that deep in on fine-tuning.
 I was mostly curious about the flow for `gpt-4o` and if this would be a potential magic bullet.

-I already had examples.
+I already had examples in a Q&A format.
 The OpenAI docs generally recommended to use `4o-mini` if your task was already doable with `4o` and you wanted to do it for cheaper after fine tuning.
 As I knew that the task _wasn't doable with `4o`_, I ended up opting for fine-tuning `4o`.

 The fine tuning UI was broken which was sad (I filed a ticket), but then I just curled their backend to start the fine-tuning job. $21 later, I realized that I didn't have the money to keep doing this LOL.
 I did get a pretty graph: